MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/supported-languages.md

 ## AI in Sales Copilot

-AI in Sales Copilot is available in the following languages:
+AI in Sales Copilot for suggested email content and email summary is available in the following languages:

 - English
 - French